The Kremlin Strike

 The Kremlin Strike (Patrick McLanahan, Book 23) by Dale Brown

-Then about halfway through, everything got dialed up to 11.
+Then about halfway through, everything shifts, and the intensity gets dialed up to eleven.

-You could say that the second half consist entirely of only two scenes: a massive search and rescue mission, followed by a climactic space battle with an ending that will surprise many longtime fans.
+The entire second half is basically two massive set pieces: an extended search-and-rescue mission followed by a climactic space battle with an ending that will surprise long-time fans.

-While the McLanahan series has often dabbled in near-future tech with a hint of science fiction, I would love to see Dale Brown write an actual hard science fiction novel.
-With his military expertise and prowess for fast paced action, I have no doubt it would make for some interstellar warfare that’s actually interesting (because it often isn’t).
+Side note: While the McLanahan series often dips into near-future tech with a light sci-fi touch, I’d love to see Dale Brown go all-in on a true hard science fiction novel.
+With his military expertise and knack for fast-paced action, I think he could deliver some interstellar warfare that’s actually compelling, something the genre often struggles with.